 Growing the Elephant Ear Plant in Sun or Shade

-Taro Colocasia can grow well in direct sun, but it is happier and more attractive in filtered sunlight.
+The giant Taro Colocasia can grow well in full sun, but it is happier and more attractive in filtered sunlight or partial sun.
 For the most part, you are better off choosing a location that gets high light or light partial shade.
 These plants enjoy ample light; however, they generally do better when not exposed to punishing sunlight.

 Select High-Quality Jumbo and Giant Elephant Ear Bulbs

 You can purchase giant Elephant Ear bulbs like these at your local garden center, online, or from one of the many high-quality mail-order bulb houses.
 As with all bulbs and tubers, inspect your purchases carefully and shun any that have signs of decay or damage.